Miners and retailers help FTSE to climb to 2-week high

 * Mining, energy shares track higher commodities

-It had turned lower to trade up just 14.50 points, or 0.3 percent at 6,849.37 points by 1024 GMT, after Greece said that international lenders had rejected its latest proposals to end a stand-off over debt and avoid default.

-The index outperformed euro zone indexes, which traded in negative territory, supported by mining and energy stocks on the back of firmer commodity prices and a rally in retailers supporting the market.

-Miners were in demand, with the UK sector index rising 0.7 percent, tracking rises in major industrial metals such as copper and aluminium.
+Miners were in demand, with the UK sector index rising 1.1 percent, tracking a 0.2 to 0.5 percent gain in major industrial metals such as copper and aluminium.

 “A rise in metals prices and recent data showing an improvement in Chinese manufacturing are providing a tailwind to the market, but investors will continue to be cautious as we haven’t yet seen a firm direction for commodity prices,” said Keith Bowman, equity analyst at Hargreaves Lansdown.

-Shares in Tesco and Morrisons rose 1 percent and 2.9 percent respectively.
-(Editing by Catherine Evans)
+Shares in Tesco and Morrisons rose 1.2 percent and 2.3 percent respectively.
+(Reporting by Atul Prakash; Editing by Keith Weir)